CrossScarDev/upsm/README.md

 #### id?: string

-The `version` option should be a URL in reverse DNS notation and will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.
+The `id` option should be a URL in reverse DNS notation and will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.